midnightntwrk/midnight-trusted-setup/WIKI.md

 Participants and verifiers are encouraged to extract this point themselves.
 Our script provides functionality for that:

-0. If you haven't already, build and copy the binary with
+0. If you have not already, build and copy the binary with
    ```sh
    cargo build --release
    cp ./target/release/srs_utils ./